thinhbuzz/laravel-theme/README.md

-# Package quản lý theme cho Laravel 5.*
+# Theme Management for Laravel 5.*

 > Detect device use package  [serbanghita/Mobile-Detect](https://github.com/serbanghita/Mobile-Detect).
 > If you want to be simple, use a version 1.